CamHenlin/coprocessorjslib/README.md

 #### coprocessorEventLoopActions
 `void coprocessorEventLoopActions()`

 This function should be called in your event loop if your program intents to use `callVoidFunctionOnCoprocessorAsync`.
 If you do not do this, your serial port will not be able to drain repeated asynchronous function calls and will also may lose async function calls entirely if there is a synchronous function call happening when `callVoidFunctionOnCoprocessorAsync` is called.
+See https://github.com/CamHenlin/FocusedEdit/blob/d00bb6f9d6f9940263e3408d73c1a79c02515ec2/TESample.c#L389 for reference.

 #### callEvalOnCoprocessor
 `void callEvalOnCoprocessor(char* toEval, char* output)`